Weathering: Hydration

-Biological weathering
+Biological

 Mineral weathering can also be initiated or accelerated by soil microorganisms.
 Soil organisms make up about 10 mg/cm3 of typical soils, and laboratory experiments have demonstrated that albite and muscovite weather twice as fast in live versus sterile soil.
 Lichens on rocks are among the most effective biological agents of chemical weathering.
-For example, an experimental study on hornblende granite in New Jersey, USA, demonstrated a 3x – 4x increase in weathering rate under lichen covered surfaces compared to recently exposed bare rock surfaces.
+For example, an experimental study on hornblende granite in New Jersey, US, demonstrated a 3x – 4x increase in weathering rate under lichen covered surfaces compared to recently exposed bare rock surfaces.

 The most common forms of biological weathering result from the release of chelating compounds (such as certain organic acids and siderophores) and of carbon dioxide and organic acids by plants.
 Roots can build up the carbon dioxide level to 30% of all soil gases, aided by adsorption of CO_{2} on clay minerals and the very slow diffusion rate of CO_{2} out of the soil.
 The CO_{2} and organic acids help break down aluminium- and iron-containing compounds in the soils beneath them.
 Roots have a negative electrical charge balanced by protons in the soil next to the roots, and these can be exchanged for essential nutrient cations such as potassium.
 Decaying remains of dead plants in soil may form organic acids which, when dissolved in water, cause chemical weathering.
 Chelating compounds, mostly low molecular weight organic acids, are capable of removing metal ions from bare rock surfaces, with aluminium and silicon being particularly susceptible.
 The ability to break down bare rock allows lichens to be among the first colonizers of dry land.
 The accumulation of chelating compounds can easily affect surrounding rocks and soils, and may lead to podsolisation of soils.

 The symbiotic mycorrhizal fungi associated with tree root systems can release inorganic nutrients from minerals such as apatite or biotite and transfer these nutrients to the trees, thus contributing to tree nutrition.
 It was also recently evidenced that bacterial communities can impact mineral stability leading to the release of inorganic nutrients.
 A large range of bacterial strains or communities from diverse genera have been reported to be able to colonize mineral surfaces or to weather minerals, and for some of them a plant growth promoting effect has been demonstrated.
 The demonstrated or hypothesised mechanisms used by bacteria to weather minerals include several oxidoreduction and dissolution reactions as well as the production of weathering agents, such as protons, organic acids and chelating molecules.

-Weathering on the ocean floor
+Ocean floor

 Weathering of basaltic oceanic crust differs in important respects from weathering in the atmosphere.
 Weathering is relatively slow, with basalt becoming less dense, at a rate of about 15% per 100 million years.
 The basalt becomes hydrated, and is enriched in total and ferric iron, magnesium, and sodium at the expense of silica, titanium, aluminum, ferrous iron, and calcium.